-If you have too much debt, there are at least three credit-solution strategies you can use: debt consolidation, debt settlement and bankruptcy.
+If you have too much debt, there are at least 3 credit solution strategies you can use to reduce or eliminate it: debt consolidation, debt settlement and bankruptcy.

 Any one of these can get you out of debt when used properly, but each has very different effects on your wallet and your credit report:

-Credit solutions affect credit reports and credit scores differently.
-These effects may not be entirely predictable, since they rely on your unique situation
+Credit solutions affect your credit reports and credit scores differently.
+These effects may not be entirely predictable, since they rely on your unique situation —how long your credit history is, your payment history, your use of available credit and other factors.

 Debt Settlement and Your Credit